Writing a Cover Letter for a Law Internship Application

 Internships go hand-in-hand with law school.
 If you're currently pursuing your law degree, you’ve probably heard countless times how important it is to complete an internship before you graduate.
-Many experts recommend that you do several internships to give yourself the best chance at getting a full-time job.
+Many experts recommend that you do several internships to give yourself the best chance of getting a full-time job.

 But it can be difficult to set yourself apart from other candidates when you’re a student with limited work experience.
 This is where a well-written, thoughtful cover letter comes in.
 It can be a powerful tool for securing a law internship, an opportunity to demonstrate your expertise, work ethic, knowledge, and passion for the subject.